laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 ## Calculating win probabilities and chaining subgames into bigger games

-One of the problems with the previous post's model is that I was just using damage values without any consideration for remaining health and players actually _winning the game_ through depleting the other player's health pool.
+One of the problems with the previous post's model is that I was just using damage values without any consideration for remaining health and players trying to win the game through depleting the other player's health pool.
 Let's consider a situation where both players have only 5 health (so any hit would win the game) and one player is in switch stance (so we're playing the switch subgame).
-Furthermore, let's assume that this is the last turn of the game, and that if both players are both alive by then, the player with the higher health total will win the game.
-If both players have the same health (which must happen in the scenario where both players have 5 health), then the winner of the game is chosen by a coin flip.
+Furthermore, let's assume that this is the last turn of the overall game, and that if both players are still alive by the end, the player with the higher health total will win the game.
+If both players have the same health, then the winner of the game is chosen by a coin flip.

-We can then make a payoff matrix where the values are the probability of winning for the attacker instead of damage values:
+We can make a payoff matrix where the values are the probability of winning for the attacker instead of damage values.
+Any of the situations where the attacker gets a hit is a win for the attacker, so probability 1 for the attacker to win the game.
+Any hit for the defender is a win for the defender, so probability 0 for the attacker to win the game.
+Any other situation is a draw and coin flip to decide the winner.

 | Switch (5, 5, 1)| Stand       | Duck/Low Parry    | Jab      | Launch |
 |:-----           |:--------    |:------            |:-----    |:-------|